shayantabaei/auth-practice/README.md

 Authenticating the angular app (todo)

 #Steps
+To run server:

-To run server, run nodemon server.js inside server folder Use mlab.com for the db
+run nodemon server.js inside server folder

+Use mlab.com for the db

 Mongoose to translate db data into JSON